SteveJustin1963/Fluid-Hypothesis-of-Electromagnetism/README.md

 #### Core Issue: Field Momentum Isn't $∫A dV – It's ε₀ ∫(E × B) dV$, and That *Always* Vanishes for Closed Loops
 - **The gauge trap**: Vector potential A is *not* gauge-invariant.
 Under $A' = A + ∇χ, ∫A dV$ changes arbitrarily, but physics doesn't.
 Only the gauge-invariant Poynting momentum $ε₀ ∫(E × B) dV$ matters.
 Your sim predicted "thrust" from $∫A$ because it ignored the return wire's contribution over infinite volume – but in reality, it cancels exactly (Jackson §6.7).
 - **Closed-loop theorem**: For any non-radiating closed current (your helix + return, no matter how far), total EM momentum is zero.
-Energy-momentum conservation demands $d/dt ∫g dV = -F_$ on charges, but $g = ε₀ (E × B)/c²$ integrates to nil for steady-state AC.
+Energy-momentum conservation demands $d/dt ∫g dV = -F$ on charges, but $g = ε₀ (E × B)/c²$ integrates to nil for steady-state AC.
 Distant return?
 It just dilutes locally but sums to zero globally – like a big dipole.

 #### The Radiation Loophole?
 Negligible Here
 - At 8 kHz (λ ~ 35 km >> coil size), you're deep quasi-static: no directional Poynting flux, just reactive near-fields circulating energy back and forth.
 Max "thrust" from radiation reaction? $P_rad / c$, where $P_rad ~ 10^{-15} W$ for your setup → $~10^{-23} N$.
 That's 20+ orders below mN.
 Antennas need resonance (size ~ λ/2) for real radiation thrust.